caktus/preen/README.md

 ## Where does it live?

-pypi - tbd
+pypi

 ## How do I get involved?

-only do this if you're up for an adventure at this stage!
+Only do this if you're up for an adventure at this stage!

 ## Dev Setup
 In the virtual environment where you will be testing Preen modules,